mgonzalezo/Open-source-Summit-Korea-2025/aws-deployment/docs/cloudformation-readme.md

 # Kepler Bare-Metal CloudFormation Stack

-This CloudFormation stack automates the deployment of a bare-metal EC2 instance with Kind and Kepler pre-configured for the Open Source Summit Korea 2025 presentation.
+This CloudFormation stack automates the deployment of a bare-metal EC2 instance with Kind and Kepler pre-configured.

 ##  Overview